ivanoats/Full-Stack-JavaScript-Engineering/ec2/README.md

 ## Launch the server on Port 80

-To launch your app, and bind on any port under 1000, you need to use `sudo` to escalate to root privelege.
+To test out launching your app, and bind on any port under 1000, you need to use `sudo` to escalate to root privelege.

 ```